 - Anypoint Service Registry: As the next generation platform for SOA Governance, Anypoint Service Registry offers policy and contract management, service analytics monitoring, service virtualizer, and service repository.

 These solutions provide businesses what they need in order to create connectivity across the enterprise.
-Mule Enterprise Service Bus serves as middleware system, creating a buffer between services and consumers, allowing for simplified yet powerful integration.
-Mule ESB makes it easy to connect to the cloud and build better Service Oriented Architecture (SOA).
-Moreover, typical business needs such as integration with CRM and ERP systems can be implemented easily, and customized accordingly if necessarily.
-Working with other components of the Anypoint Platform, Mule ESB goes beyond its duties as an open source middleware solution to extend connectivity for businesses.
+Mule Enterprise Service Bus serves as a middleware system, creating a buffer between services and consumers, allowing for simplified yet powerful integration.
+Mule as an ESB makes it easy to connect to the cloud and build better Service Oriented Architecture (SOA).
+Moreover, typical business needs such as integration with CRM and ERP systems can be implemented easily, and customized accordingly if necessary.
+Working with other components of Anypoint Platform, Mule as an ESB goes beyond its duties as an open source middleware solution to extend connectivity for businesses.